Results: Section Guide

 Core

-Runs the model as-is without modifications.
+The passthrough parameter runs the model as-is without modifications.

 Use case: Standard operational energy analysis